-Figure 124: M6 fixing screw with washer to adjust the lower leg length
+Figure 107: M6 fixing screw with washer to adjust the lower leg length

-Figure 125: Inlet with 3 holes (view without footrest support tube)
+Figure 108: Inlet with 3 holes (view without footrest support tube)

-Once the M6 fixing screws (AF 4 mm) have been loosened on both sides, move the footrest support tubes so that the holes on both sides of the footrest support tubes are positioned accurately over the holes underneath.
+Once the M6 fixing screws (AF 4 mm) have been loosened on both sides, move the footrest support tubes so that the holes on both sides of the footrest support tubes are positioned accurately over the holes of the underneath positioned inlet.
 Take care that the same holes are used on both sides.